 But enterprises seeking to conduct a DPO often pay a significant amount in legal fees to use this financing mechanism.
-DPOs are legal in all 50 US States but in some states there are more burdensome regulations than others, meaning the steps and costs to getting started vary.
-We don't think DPOs need to be expensive, so our goal is to make the process more accessible and affordable.
+DPOs are legal in all 50 US States but in some states there are more burdensome regulations than others, meaning that the steps and costs to getting started vary.
+We don't think DPOs need to be so expensive, so our goal is to make the process more accessible and affordable.

 What We're Working On

 We are working with a client to complete a DPO in California to help demystify the process, which will result in a guide that will help empower communities to make DPOs a more realistic financing option.

 Examples of businesses and organizations that have done DPOs in California include:

 Nonprofit Loan Funds: RSF Social Finance, Northern California Community Loan Fund, and Economic Development and Financing Corporation of Mendocino and Lake Counties.

 Small Food Enterprises: People's Community Market (forthcoming Oakland grocery market), Farm Fresh to You (produce CSA/distributor in the Capay Valley), Placerville Food Co-op, Sacramento Natural Foods Co-op, Brio Baking (bakery and cafe in Arcata), and many others.